Tech lift to productivity overlooked? The Fed doesn't think so

 Some economists argue that technology's impact on productivity is underestimated in part because government number crunchers are not adequately factoring in quality improvements.

-Two Goldman Sachs economists recently argued just that, and concluded that inflation as measured by the Fed's favorite gauge may actually be well below the current 1.25 percent estimate.
+Two Goldman Sachs economists recently argued just that, and concluded that inflation as measured by the Fed's favourite gauge may actually be well below the current 1.25 percent estimate.

 Fed policymakers and their staff, for the most part, are having none of it.